AmyRBrons/Lab4-Morphology/README.md

 <p align="center"> <img src="assets/text_conn2.png" style="width:250px"/> </p>

 <BR>
+Comments
+- Being able to count and measure different components in an image automatically is huge -I see this being useful in medical imaging
+<BR><BR>

 ## Task 6 - Morphological Reconstruction
 1. Find the marker image g by eroding the mask with an se that mark the places where the desirable features are located.
 In our case, the desired characters are all with long vertical elements that are 17 pixels tall.
 Therefore the se used for erosion is a 17x1 of 1's.
 2. Apply the reconstruction operation using Matlab's imreconstruct functino between the marker g and the mask f.